bgshacklett/samlogin/README.md

-# flogin (short for federated login)
+# samlogin
 This tool uses Puppeteer (https://github.com/GoogleChrome/puppeteer) to intercept SAML logins to AWS and store the credentials in a credentials file.

-`flogin` was inspired heavily by the SAML to STS Keys extension (https://github.com/prolane/samltoawsstskeys) by G.T.C.
+`samlogin` was inspired heavily by the SAML to STS Keys extension (https://github.com/prolane/samltoawsstskeys) by G.T.C.
 (Gerard) Laan.

 ## Installation